jgoulah/mastering-failure/oscon2015.md

 What could possibly go wrong with the feature launched in production?

 ^ This is intentionally vague, because of course there's a multitude of things that can go wrong at any time.
 This is meant to assume that the site is stable before launch, and anything that could 'go wrong' is a result of introducing the change which is this new feature.
+We are hypothesizing what can go wrong.

 ---